SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

    # Note that `file` does not exist
    $ ln -s file link

+   # `link` is a dangling link that points to a file that does not exist.
    $ l
    Permissions Links Size User  Group Date Modified Name lrwxrwxrwx      1    4 steve steve 20 Oct 14:01  link -> file